robchendev/FRET/README.md

 ## Getting Started
 Clone this repository to your system, install Node.js v16.6+, npm, and Discord.js v13.

-If you plan on using this F.R.E.T.'s code for contributing/testing, or for your own purposes, you need to create your Discord application [here](https://discord.com/developers/applications).
+If you plan on using this FRET's code for contributing/testing, or for your own purposes, you need to create your Discord application [here](https://discord.com/developers/applications).
 Additionally, you can always lean on the [documentation for Discord.js](https://discord.js.org/#/docs/discord.js/stable/general/welcome), or [the guide](https://discordjs.guide/#before-you-begin).

-### Run F.R.E.T.
-Locally
+### Run FRET Locally
-Run F.R.E.T. by using one of the following commands:
+Run FRET by using one of the following commands:

     node .
     npm start